-When you live in California, respiratory health is not something you can take for granted.
+When you live in the western US, respiratory health is not something you can take for granted.
 In addition to the regular complaints that arise each autumn during the season of sniffles and scratchy throats, we also have to contend with another annual event: fire season.
 The yearly blazes that arise, combined with high temperatures create poor air quality that can affect people hundreds of miles from the source.

 During these especially hazardous times, many of our friends and customers seek out our extracts featuring herbs to support lung function, which Mother Nature happily provides in abundance!
 I’ve personally built up quite a repertoire of recipes featuring herbs for lung support, and one of my favorites has to be this simple (and tasty) "breathe easy" oxymel recipe formulated with botanicals known for their demulcent and expectorant actions.

 In Traditional Chinese Medicine, the lungs correlate to the function of “qi".
 Qi is the flowing vital life force of energy that is essential to life.
 When exertion, coughing, and shortness of breath occur, they can weaken the qi of the lungs and therefore deplete our vitality.
 By working with lung supportive herbs like the ones found in this recipe (and also in our Respiratory Recoup Tincture), we can restore energy to our whole being as well as aid respiration.

 A simple oxymel definition can be found in its original Greek form: oxymeli, or “acid and honey.”
 Developed during or before the age of the ancient Greeks and prominently featured in Renaissance pharmacopeia, oxymels are made by infusing beneficial herbs into a vinegar and raw honey mixture.
 The result is a shelf-stable, versatile, and delightfully sweet-and-sour traditional remedy that can be enjoyed by itself, or mixed into beverages or salad dressings for delicious tonic enjoyment.